Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Introduction

-Beyond complex curves, Gibbs stability has turned out to be notoriously difficult to establish, and at present no examples are known apart from the case of exceptional Fano orbifolds, where it holds automatically.
-But in the companion paper \cite{a-b-s2} we exhibit non-exceptional log Fano manifolds $(\P^{2},\Delta)$ that are Gibbs \emph{polystable} already at the minimal level (i.e. for the smallest $k\in]0,\infty[$ such that $-kK_{(X,\Delta)}$ defines a line bundle): \begin{thm} \cite{a-b-s2} Let $\Delta_{w}$ be the torus-invariant divisor on $\P^{2}$ assigning the same weight $w\in]0,1[$ to each of the three torus-invariant hyperplanes.
-Then the log Fano manifold $(\P^{2},\Delta_{w})$ is Gibbs polystable at the minimal level iff $w>3/4.$ \end{thm}
+Beyond complex curves, Gibbs stability has turned out to be notoriously difficult to establish, except for the case of exceptional log Fano manifolds, where it holds automatically at any level $k.$ In Section \ref{subsec:Gibbs-stable-orbifolds} we provide the first non-exceptional higher-dimensional examples of Gibbs stable log Fano varieties.
+More precisely, we show that the Fano orbifold defined as the quotient of the Fermat hypersurface $X_{n+1}$ of degree $(n+1)$ in $\P^{n+1},$ under the standard action of the group $(\Z/\Z_{n})^{n},$ is Gibbs stable at \emph{any} level $k.$ This Fano orbifold may be identified with a log pair $(\P^{n},\Delta),$ where $\Delta$ is a divisor that assigns the same weight $1-1/(n+2)$ to $n+2$ normally crossing hyperplanes in $\P^{n}.$ Although the group $\text{Aut}_{0}(\P^{n},\Delta)$ is trivial, the proof of the Gibbs stability of $(\P^{n},\Delta)$ exploits that the group $\text{Aut}_{0}(\P^{n})$ is non-trivial.
+Furthermore, in the companion paper \cite{a-b-s2} we exhibit log Fano manifolds $(\P^{2},\Delta)$ with non-trivial group $\text{Aut}_{0}(\P^{n},\Delta)$ that are Gibbs \emph{polystable} at the minimal level (i.e. for the smallest $k\in]0,\infty[$ such that $-kK_{(X,\Delta)}$ defines a line bundle): \begin{thm} \cite{a-b-s2} Let $\Delta_{w}$ be the torus-invariant divisor on $\P^{2}$ assigning the same weight $w\in[0,1[$ to each of the three torus-invariant hyperplanes.
+Then the log Fano manifold $(\P^{2},\Delta_{w})$ is Gibbs polystable at the minimal level iff $w>3/4$ or $w=0$. \end{thm}

-The log Fano manifold $(\P^{2},\Delta_{w})$ may, when $w=1-1/m$ for a positive integer $m,$ be identified with the Fano orbifold defined as the quotient of $\P^{2}$ under the standard action of $(\Z/m\Z)^{2}.$ In this case the previous theorem applies to the AdS/CFT correspondence, where the Fano orbifold in question encodes a particular toric quiver gauge theory.
+The conclusion that $\mathbb{P}^{2}$ is Gibbs polystable at the minimal level, but $(\mathbb{P}^{2},\Delta_{w})$ is not Gibbs polystable for $w>0$ sufficiently small shows that the discontinuity phenomenon observed for $(\mathbb{P}^{1},\Delta_{w})$ in Theorem \ref{thm:gibbs poly and lct intro} persists in higher dimensions, at least for this example and at the minimal level.
+The case of $w=0$ in Theorem \ref{thm: Gibbs polystable example} is a special case of Proposition \ref{prop: Gibbs poly of minimal Pn}, stating that $\mathbb{P}^{n}$ is Gibbs polystable at the minimal level for any $n$.
+When $w=1-1/m$ for a positive integer $m,$ the log Fano manifold $(\P^{2},\Delta_{w})$ may be identified with the Fano orbifold defined as the quotient of $\P^{2}$ under the standard action of $(\Z/m\Z)^{2}.$ In this case the previous theorem applies to the AdS/CFT correspondence, where the Fano orbifold in question encodes a particular toric quiver gauge theory.